Norway postpones decision on AstraZeneca vaccine

 The government will appoint a public commission to broaden the evaluation and include additional information from other countries.
 The commission will deliver a report by May 10, Hoeie said.

-The evaluation will also concern whether to use the COVID vaccine made by Johnson & Johnson, also referred to as Janssen.
+The evaluation will also concern whether to use the COVID vaccine made by Johnson & Johnson (JNJ.N), also referred to as Janssen.

 "If we say a final 'no' to the AstraZeneca vaccine, this could also impact our ability to consider using the Janssen vaccine, which is built on the same technology," Hoeie said.